jacksonn455/spring-health-track/README.md

 # Spring Boot: Doctors System API

-RESTful API developed in Java 17 with Spring Boot 3, focused on managing doctors, their specialties, and addresses.
-The project was inspired by Spring Boot and best practices for REST APIs, including authentication, validations, and the use of JPA/Hibernate for data persistence.
+To create a RESTful API in Java 17 with Spring Boot 3 for managing doctors, patients, and appointments, inspired by Spring Boot best practices, I'll outline a structured approach.
+The API will include authentication, validations, and JPA/Hibernate for data persistence.
+Below is a comprehensive guide to set up the project, including key components, code examples, and best practices.

 ## 📌 Features